Header image courtesy of @blissbodyjourneys (via Instagram)

-For a retreat that doubles as an exclusive five-star staycation, check out Asaya, the Rosewood Hong Kong’s urban wellness concept.
-Signature programmes include the stress-relieving Unplug package, the family- or couple-oriented Growing Together packages, and the time-efficient One Day Wellness retreat.
+For a retreat that doubles as an exclusive five-star staycation, check out Asaya, Rosewood Hong Kong’s urban wellness concept.
+Signature programmes include the holistic 24-hour circadian programme and the time-efficient one-day wellness retreat.

 For programmes that include overnight stays, guests will reside at either of the Asaya Lodges, two private villas which comprise wellness features like a mini-bar stocked with plant-based snacks and drinks, private treatment rooms, and more.

 Asaya, 6/F, Rosewood, Hong Kong Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui | (+852) 3891 8732